sarahdobson/publictrustpki-repository/_includes/technical.md

       What is the lifetime for U.S. Federal Public Trust TLS PKI certificates?
 For how long are they valid?
     </button>
     <div id="c4" class="usa-accordion-content">
-      Certificates are valid for 13 months, however we recommend automatically renewing your certificates every 12 months.
+      Certificates will be valid for 13 months; however, we recommend that you automatically renew your certificates every 12 months.
     </div>
   </li>
   <li>